HugoLaurent/HugoLaurent/README.md

 :v: See you soon!

 - 🔭 I’m currently working on some newbies projects
-- 🌱 I’m currently learning JavaScript / Node.JS / API etc etc
+- 🌱 I’m currently learning JavaScript / Node.JS / API
 - 👯 I’m looking to collaborate on everything I could

 🚀STARSHIP FOR LIFE🌠